 According to clause 8.7.3 of TS 23.558 [5], the EES may re-expose the network capabilities of the 3GPP core network to the EAS(s) as per the CAPIF architecture specified in TS 23.222 [6].
 If the CAPIF architecture is used, the CAPIF functional security model specified in TS 33.122 [7] shall be used for Authentication and authorization in EES capability exposure.

 If CAPIF is not used, mutual authentication with TLS certificates using TLS shall be used.
 The TLS and certificates shall follow the profiles defined in TS 33.210 [2] and TS 33.310 [10], and the authorization is based on local authorization policy at the EES.

+The EES exposes UE Identifier API to the EAS and EEC in order to provide an identifier uniquely identifying a UE as specified in TS 23.558 [5], clause 8.6.5.
+If it is the EAS invoking the Port Number and associated IP address is included in user information in UE Identifier API request.
+The IP address provided by the EEC is verified as described in figure 6.5-1.